You can now support Shaper Of Worlds on Patreon.

 Cosmology And Religion

-The primary ritual measurement of time for Ilutans are sunrises and sunsets—viewed as unions of the Earth and the Sky, and lunar months, which are considered to be birth, growth, and demise of the Earth and the Sky's child.
+The primary ritual measurement of time for Ilutans are sunrises and sunsets—viewed as unions of the Earth and the Sky, called together couplings, and lunar months, which are considered to be birth, growth, and demise of the Earth and the Sky's child.

 The world is considered to be full of numerous spirits with different attitudes and interests.
 Spirits tend to be capricious, often cunning, and sometimes malicious.
 Talismans and amulets of various kinds are popular among Ilutan to ward off the malicious and capricious spirits, and to attract benign ones.